-using the aggregated history from all trajectories for use at iteration $t{+}1$.
-Here, $\textsc{MetaReflect}(H_t;M_{\text{critic}})$ compresses the full history $H_t$ of prompts, generated system outcomes, and evaluation results into a natural language reflection $R_t$. $R_t$ consists of a small set of actionable rules.
-In the ad generation example, those rules may take the form ``emphasize social context,'' ``avoid cluttered backgrounds,'' or ``prefer warm lighting.''
-This reflection serves as a global memory; in subsequent iterations, the critic LLM takes this reflection as a part of its context when generating textual gradients.
-(For the prompt used for meta-reflection, see Figure \ref{fig:reflection_prompt} in Appendix \ref{sec:prompts}).
+The operator $\textsc{MetaReflect}(H_t; M_{\text{critic}})$ compresses the full history $H_t$---prompts, system outcomes, and scores---into a concise natural-language reflection $R_t$.
+The reflection consists of a small set of actionable rules summarizing cross-trajectory patterns.
+In the ad-generation setting, such rules might take the form “emphasize social context,” “avoid cluttered backgrounds,” or “prefer warm lighting.”
+This reflection serves as a global memory: in subsequent iterations, the critic LLM conditions on $R_t$ when producing textual gradients and performing \textsc{Best-of-N} judgments.

-There are many ways to construct a reflection from past results.
-In our experiments, following \citet{li2025test}, we instruct the critic model $M_{\text{critic}}$ to compare the five lowest- and five highest-performing outcomes from previous iterations (or, when fewer than ten are available, all outcomes)\footnote{Limiting the number of outcomes in the critic model's context window helps mitigate context rotting \citep{hong2025context}.}, identify recurring visual and textual patterns, and distill them into a concise set of actionable rules.
+There are many ways to construct such reflections.
+In our experiments, following \citet{li2025test}, we instruct $M_{\text{critic}}$ to compare the five lowest- and five highest-performing outcomes from previous iterations (or all available outcomes if fewer than ten exist)\footnote{Limiting the number of outcomes in the critic model's context window helps mitigate context rotting \citep{hong2025context}.}, identify recurring visual and textual patterns, and distill these patterns into a small number of generalizable rules. \end{itemize}